JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 UI Themes can also provide custom color and font settings, as well as custom images for display in the IntelliJ IDEA application window.

 ## Adding a Custom Editor Scheme
-IntelliJ IDEA users can set preferences to configure the colors and fonts used in the Editor.
+Users of IntelliJ Platform-based IDEs, such as Intellij IDEA, can set preferences to configure the colors and fonts used in the Editor.
 These custom color and font settings are called _Editor Color Schemes_.

 ### Creating a Custom Editor Scheme Using Settings/Preferences
-Custom editor color schemes can be specified and exported using the _Settings/Preferences_ dialog.
+Custom editor color schemes can be specified and exported using the IDE _Settings/Preferences_ dialog.
-Note that editor [Colors and Fonts](https://www.jetbrains.com/help/idea/configuring-colors-and-fonts.html), and [Colors for Version Control File Status](https://www.jetbrains.com/help/idea/file-status-highlights.html) are customized in different sections of IntelliJ IDEA _Settings/Preferences_.
+Note that editor [Colors and Fonts](https://www.jetbrains.com/help/idea/configuring-colors-and-fonts.html), and [Colors for Version Control File Status](https://www.jetbrains.com/help/idea/file-status-highlights.html) are customized in different sections of _Settings/Preferences_.

 Use the following procedure to customize an editor color scheme for a UI Theme:
 * Create the desired custom editor color scheme using the IDE preferences.